-The digital voltage regulator defines 1 Per Unit KVARs as 100% of rated KVARs, where rated KVARs is equal to 0.6 of rated generator KVA.
-This fixed definition is based on the fact that most generators are rated for their KW capacity at 0.8 power factor, which defines the ratio to overall KVA capacity.
-Parameters :01 and :04 define rated generator KVA.
-By definition, $KVA^2 = KW^2 + KVAR^2$.
-Therefore, at full rated conditions and with a power factor of 0.8, where KW/KVA = 0.8, the KVARs will be 0.6 times rated KVA.
+The digital voltage regulator defines "1 Per Unit KVARs" as 100% of the rated KVARs.
+The rated KVARs is equal to 0.6 of the rated generator kVA.
+This fixed definition is based on the fact that most generators are rated for the kW capacity at 0.8 power factor, which defines the ratio to overall kVA capacity.
+Parameters :01 and :04 define rated generator kVA.
+By definition, KVA2 = KW2 + KVAR2.
+Therefore, at full rated conditions and with a power factor of 0.8, and KW/KVA = 0.8, the KVARs will be 0.6 times the rated kVA.

-When a remote adjustment rheostat is connected at regulator terminals 44 and 45, and parameter :31 is set to 1 (selecting KVAR regulation), the rheostat will have a full range of adjustment of the KVAR reference.
-The range of adjustment will be 0.0 to 1.0 Per Unit.
-The KVAR reference (parameter :33) value will not be modified, but will be ignored and not used.
+If a remote adjustment rheostat is connected to regulator terminals 44 and 45, and parameter :31 is set to 1, which selects KVAR regulation, the rheostat will have a full range of adjustment for the KVAR reference.
+The range of adjustment will be 0.0 to 1.0 per unit.
+The KVAR reference value, that is stored in parameter :33, will not be modified.
+The KVAR reference value will be ignored.

 On regulators with part number 155-xxxx and newer this value is used in power factor mode as well.
 When in PF control mode (parameter :31 is set to zero), the value entered in parameter :33 will be used as the KVAR reference when the generator real current level is below that defined by the PF switch point (parameter :38).
-See System Operation, "KVAR Regulation" for more detail.
+Refer to System Operation, "KVAR Regulation" for more detail.
 See also System Operation, "Power Factor Regulation".

-Parameter :34 - Reverse Power Trip Point.
+Parameter: 34 - Reverse Power Trip Point.
 If the generator is subjected to a reverse power level greater than this value for a period of time greater than the reverse power trip time, a reverse power shutdown fault will occur.
 This value is set in percent of rated real power (KW).
-See also parameter :35.
-This feature requires the PF/KVAR mode switch at regulator terminal 41 to be enabled or the droop / CCC mode (parameter :22) to be set as droop (0) on units with that parameter available.
+See also parameter: 35.
+This feature requires the PF/KVAR mode switch at regulator terminal 41 to be enabled or the droop / CCC mode (parameter: 22) to be set as droop (0) on units with that parameter available.
 This feature is intended to operate like an ANSI 32 protective relay.

-Parameter :35 - Reverse Power Trip Time.
+Parameter: 35 - Reverse Power Trip Time.
 The time, in seconds, required that the generator be subjected to a reverse power level greater than the reverse power trip point before tripping a reverse power fault (fault code 705).
-See also parameter :34.
+See also parameter: 34.

-Parameter :36 - Paralleling Integral Gain (optional feature).
+Parameter: 36 - Paralleling Integral Gain (optional feature).
 This parameter changes the transient performance of the digital voltage regulator only when in KVAR or power factor mode.
 This is preset at the factory for the generator and should not be adjusted unless the resulting effect is fully understood.
 Increasing this parameter will improve the regulation accuracy but possibly more unstable.
-It should be set similarly to parameter :37.
+It should be set similarly to parameter: 37.
 This parameter was added on regulator part numbers 155-xxxx and newer.

-Parameter :37 - Paralleling Proportional Gain (optional feature).
+Parameter: 37 - Paralleling Proportional Gain (optional feature).
 This parameter changes the transient performance of the digital voltage regulator only when in KVAR or power factor mode.
 This is preset at the factory for the generator and should not be adjusted unless the resulting effect is fully understood.
 Increasing this parameter will make the generator more responsive to reactive load changes but possibly more unstable.
-This parameter should be set similarly to parameter :36.
+This parameter should be set similarly to parameter: 36.
 This parameter was added on regulator part numbers 155-xxxx and newer.